johnpvalerio/cocktail_search/docs/explanations.md

       category `"Ordinary Drinks"` does not include `"Long Island Iced Tea"`.
   - Info not found in database - queried input not in database

-### CocktailSearch
+### cocktailsearch
-`CocktailSearch.py` initiates the search and output of the queries in a formatted result.\
+`cocktailsearch.py` initiates the search and output of the queries in a formatted result.\
 It initiates `Api` and `Cocktail` with corresponding key and dict.
 Query the API with the determining hints from the cocktail object.
 Gather all queried results then process it to be formatted and in a dict. \
 Format: